Sam Pollard (missionary): Biography

 Pollard never claimed any divine inspiration or vision in creating the script.
 Rather, he left a record of hard work, advice from others, and ideas from other scripts.
 At the beginning, he wrote, he "made an experiment in getting out a written language for the Miao", even writing out some symbols in his diary.
-He credited the basic idea of the script to the Cree syllabary (discussed above), "While working out the problem, we remembered the case of the syllabics used by a Methodist missionary among the Indians of North America, and resolved to do as he had done".
+He credited the basic idea of the script to the Cree syllabary, "While working out the problem, we remembered the case of the syllabics used by a Methodist missionary among the Indians of North America, and resolved to do as he had done".
 He also gave credit to a Chinese pastor, "Stephen Lee assisted me very ably in this matter, and at last we arrived at a system".
 In another document he wrote "Mr. Stephen Lee and I are attempting to reduce the Miao language to a simply system of writing.
 The attempt may succeed or it may end… stillborn".
-He asked himself in his diary "How shall I manage to distinguish tones?” then later wrote how he had found the solution, adopting an idea from Pitman’s shorthand.
+He asked himself in his diary "How shall I manage to distinguish tones?" then later wrote how he had found the solution, adopting an idea from Pitman shorthand.
 In listing the phrases he used to describe the process of creating the script, there is clear indication of work, not revelation: "we looked about", "working out the problem", "resolved to attempt", "assisted", "at last we arrived at a system", "adapting the system", "we found", "solved our problem".
 In all of this, we see no hint of specific revelation or any vision, only intellectual labor.

 He used it to translate the New Testament.
 The script was unique in the fact that it used the initial consonant of a syllable, with the vowel placed above or below it, in order to indicate which tone the vowel was.

 Pollard received pressure from some British sources that if the Roman script was not suitable, he should consider using the Burmese alphabet.
 He did not accept this suggestions, but Pollard did leave the door open for switching over to Roman letters, writing in 1906, "It is quite possible later on to turn our system into Romanised, where there is a successful Romanised system in use which will solve the tone difficulty".
-A large part of Pollard’s motivation for creating his script was to have a way to adequately mark the sounds of the language, especially the tones.
+A large part of Pollard's motivation for creating his script was to have a way to adequately mark the sounds of the language, especially the tones.
 It has remained in use for 90 years, despite efforts to supersede it.

 During his mission he travelled extensively, founding churches, training other missionaries, performing the role of language examiner, and arguing the causes of Miao Christians.
 He also fought against the oppression of the Miao, this often led to clashes with Chinese officials.
 He was nearly beaten to death at the orders of a greedy landlord.